JamesDoonan1/emerging-technologies/README.md

 * `process_multiple_files()` : This function processes multiple texts, applying the `clean_text()` function to clean each file, and then using `build_trigram_model()` to generate a trigram model for each text.
 The trigram counts from each file are combined into a single dictionary, resulting in a comprehensive model.

 ### Results
-The trigram was succesfully built after processing the five texts from Project Gutemberg.
+The trigram was successfully built after processing the five texts from Project Gutenberg.
 This is an example of the most frequent trigrams in the combined model:

 {' LE': 2789, 'LET': 1288, 'ETT': 997, 'TTE': 2141, 'TER': 7254, 'ER ': 17193, 'R T': 4524, ' TO': 16087, 'TO ': 14617, 'O M': 1842, ' MR': 1372, 'MRS': 374, 'RS.': 716, 'S. ': 3141, '.
 S': 1466, ' SA': 3993, 'SAV': 180, 'AVI': 512, 'VIL': 479, 'ILL': 3706, 'LLE': 1195}

 After sharing my results with ChatGPT.
-It was able to tell me some notible observations.
+It was able to tell me some notable observations.
 * ' TO' appears frequently (16,087 occurrences), reflecting its common usage in English as part of prepositional phrases and infinitive verbs.
 * 'THE' appears 55,432 times, which is unsurprising, as "the" is the most common word in English.
 * Personal titles like ' MR', 'MRS', and common pronouns like 'YOU' are also frequently observed.